Blondes at Work

 Blondes at Work is a 1938 American comedy mystery film directed by Frank McDonald and written by Albert DeMond.
 The film stars Glenda Farrell and Barton MacLane.
 It is the fourth film in a series of Torchy Blane movies by Warner Bros.
+Pictures.
 Released on February 6, 1938, it is followed by Torchy Blane in Panama (1938).

 The film focuses on the actions undertaken by Torchy to evade the efforts of Lieutenant Steve McBride to keep her from using inside information to "scoop" rival newspapers on the progress of police investigations.